Amity University-Noida BA Admissions 2026

 Important Exam Observations

-Overall, the paper was considered scoring for students who had revised NCERT thoroughly and practiced conceptual MCQs regularly.
+Overall, the paper was considered to be scoring for students who had read NCERT properly and practiced MCQs regularly.

 Overall Paper Highlights